Coloring d-Embeddable k-Uniform Hypergraphs: Introduction

-To conclude the introduction here is a rough outline for the rest of the paper.
-In Section \ref{sec:embed} the general concept of embedding hypergraphs into \(d\)-dimensional space is discussed and we also show the embeddability of certain structures needed later on, hereby extensively using known properties of the moment curve \(t\mapsto(t,t^2,t^3,\ldots,t^d)\).
-Section~\ref{sec:strong} then applies this to the strong coloring problem of hypergraphs and, finally, Section~\ref{sec:weak} presents our current level of knowledge for the apparently more difficult problem of weakly coloring hypergraphs.
+Thus, from now on, we restrict ourselves to the weak case and will always mean this when talking about a chromatic number.
+To conclude the introduction, here is a rough outline for the rest of the paper.
+In Section \ref{sec:embed} the general concept of embedding hypergraphs into $d$-dimensional space is discussed.
+We also show the embeddability of certain structures needed later on, hereby extensively using known properties of the moment curve $t\mapsto(t,t^2,t^3,\ldots,t^d)$.
+Then, Section~\ref{sec:weak} presents our current level of knowledge for the more difficult problem of weakly coloring hypergraphs.